garyg1/json-formatter/README.md

 # Humanistic JSON Formatter
-A simple JavaScript program that attempts to format JSON in a human-readable way.
+A simple JavaScript program that formats JSON in a human-readable way.
 Uses a heuristic approach (no constaint optimization).

 JSON is a human- and machine-readable data representation language.
 However, humans and machines make vastly different spacing and wrapping decisions when writing it.
 I think this a high scale problem - there are many times when developers